themattbirch/Portfolio/src/content/posts/beyond-comfort-zone-navigating-career-growth-without-burnout.md

 ### Learning-Growth Cycle

-Many successful professionals alternate between the learning zone and short, strategic ventures into the fast growth zone.
+Many successful knowledge workers alternate between the learning zone and short, strategic ventures into the fast growth zone.

-This parlay allows them to onsolidate the skills gained during learning phases, but also break through into growth.
+This powerful tandem allows them to onsolidate the skills gained during learning phases, but also break through into growth.
 And it's sustainable, as it can be applied during both short and long-term time horizons.

 ### Recovery-Challenge Cycle